AndreaMariani-AM/Docker/README.md

 # Docker
 This repo is to test/build variuos Docker images i'll use in the future.
-It will contain ChIPseq, RNAseq and other pipelines images with softwares required.
+It will contain ChIPseq, RNAseq and other bioinformatics pipelines images with softwares required.
 From these Docker images i will create singularity images that will work with snakemake pipelines.